EE-Embedded-Systems/Gesture-Control-SmartHome/readme.md

 ## Train a NN Model

-Run the NN_Model.py file by `python NN_model.py`.
+Run the NN_Model.py file by `train_python NN_model.py`.
 It will start training the model and when its done, the model will be saved in the file `gesture_recognition_model.pickle`.
 Training loss record is saved in `out/33_2_512_1E-02.csv`.

 This is a Multiclass Classification problem, so Cross-Entropy is used as for the loss function. `torch.nn.CrossEntropyLoss()` is used to calculate the cross-entropy loss.
 It takes in the input of probability of classes and the true label value.
 The ideal loss is log(number_of_gestures).